laravel-shift/blueprint-docs/source/docs/available-commands.md

 When complete, `blueprint:build` will output a list of the files it created and updated.

+### New Command {#new-command}
+Blueprint includes a `blueprint:new` command.
+This command may be helpful when you want to start using Blueprint within your project.

+The `blueprint:new` command will generate a `draft.yaml` file with stubs for the `models` and `controllers` sections, as well as run the [`trace` command](#trace-command) to preload your existing models into Blueprint's cache.

 ### Erase Command {#erase-command}
 Blueprint also comes with a `blueprint:erase` command.
 Anytime you run `blueprint:build`, the list of generated components is cached in a local `.blueprint` file.